 The Lemon Law Case

 The latest case against Tesla comes from Wisconsin.
-It appears that the highly computerized Tesla owned by the Plaintiff failed to record any of the problems claimed by him.
+It appears that the highly computerized Tesla owned by the Plaintiff failed to record the problems claimed by him.
 Further, reportedly Tesla has evidence that the hood of the car was opened before every “fuse failure”.
-Finally, after Tesla service center applied tamper proof tape to certain parts of the engine, the vehicle stopped having problems.
+Finally, after Tesla service center applied tamper-proof tape to certain parts of the engine, the vehicle stopped having problems.

 Direct Sales Model